tanguyhardion/flight-tracker/README.md

 ## What it does

-- Monitors flights to all airports of the countries specified in `countries.txt`
+- Monitors flights to all airports of the countries specified in `tracked_countries.txt`
 - Sends Gmail notifications with flight details and FlightRadar24 links
 - Only sends emails when flights are found (no spam)